sousbila/matrix-transposition/README.md

 ## Notes

-- **Measurement Repetition**: Each experiment is executed 5 times to account for variability in execution time.
-The average time can be calculated from these measurements for more accurate analysis.
+- **Measurement Repetition**: In the initial configurations of the scripts, each experiment was conducted five times to accommodate variability in execution times.
+However, this component has been omitted to ensure that the files generated upon executing the .pbs file contain single, non-repeated measurements, thereby facilitating easier interpretation and analysis.
 - **Plotting Results**: The generated `.csv` files can be used to plot graphs and analyze the performance of different methods using tools like Python's `matplotlib` or `pandas`.
-- **PBS Script**: The `submit.pbs` script is configured to compile and run the main experiments automatically on a cluster using the PBS job scheduler.
-Adjust the resource requests and module loads as needed for your specific environment.
 - **Environment Setup**:
   - Ensure that the GCC 9.1.0 module (`gcc91`) is available on your system.
   - The scripts assume a Unix-like environment with Bash shell.